aayushiMallik3/reward-drift-detector/README.md

 - **The Rationalizer** — starts legitimately, quietly introduces a fallback cheat mid-task
 - **The Adversary** — systematically reverse-engineers the verifier before exploiting it

-Their current detection relies on held-out test gaps and manual trajectory auditing — both applied *after* the run completes.
+Their current detection relies on held-out test gaps and manual trajectory auditing, both applied *after* the run completes.
 This prototype explores whether the same archetypes produce structurally distinct signal patterns detectable during or immediately after a run, without requiring manual inspection.